 Small Schools.
 Big Opportunities.

 The St. Paul’s Schools is a family of independent schools in Baltimore County, Maryland.
-Serving children from infancy through grade 12, our three schools share a 120-acre campus, an Episcopal identity, and a focus on developing confident, well-balanced students who will use their education and ethics to improve the world.
+Serving children from infancy through grade 12, our three schools share a 120-acre campus, an Episcopal tradition, and a focus on developing confident, well-balanced students who will use their education and ethics to improve the world.
 At St. Paul’s, students benefit from learning in a small-school environment with the unparalleled opportunities that only a large campus can provide.
 Students of all ages feel safe to stretch their capabilities, uncovering the possibilities in themselves and the world around them.

 Students at The St. Paul’s Schools enjoy a wide range of opportunities across campus.
 Access to a multitude of facilities and programs provides flexibility for students to explore new interests with the loving guidance of our faculty.

 The Hub is the lower school’s immersive science and engineering lab, combining a 21st-century makerspace with a community garden where students experience life sciences firsthand by caring for plants and animals.

 The Bridges program, founded at St. Paul’s in 1993, is committed to the long-term success of motivated Baltimore City youth.
 Baltimore City students enter a multifaceted support system at the end of third grade and participate through college and beyond.